 In this first lesson we will use supporting literature, case studies, and questions to explore what makes MWEEs a powerful educational framework.

-While MWEEs can affect a broad array of outcomes—everything from student health to career awareness—there are five outcomes that stand out as important and timely for the education and environmental fields:
+While MWEEs can affect a broad array of outcomes—everything from student health to career awareness—there are four outcomes that stand out as important and timely for the education and environmental fields:

 - MWEEs positively affect Student Achievement because they are anchored to curriculum standards and support formal goals for learning, which are important drivers for teachers and administrators.